Scientific Name

 Description

 Sempervivum arachnoideum subsp. tomentosum is a mat-forming succulent that forms rosettes of thick, fleshy, obovate, mid-green to red leaves densely covered in white cobweb-like hairs.
-The rosettes grow up to 1.4 inches (3.5 cm) in diameter.
+The rosettes can grow up to 1.4 inches (3.5 cm) in diameter.
+The cobwebby hairs are usually abundant, but disappear in the fall.

-The pink, star-shaped flowers are borne in flat cymes on up to 6 inches (15 cm) tall stems in summer.
-They can reach a diameter of up to 0.6 inches (1.5 cm).
+The pink, star-shaped flowers are borne in flat cymes on stalks that can grow up to 6 inches (15 cm) tall.
+They appear in summer and can reach a diameter of up to 0.6 inches (1.5 cm).

 Hardiness